 Jon joined Watsi on March 12th, 2013.
-Six years ago, Jon became the 23rd member to automatically support a new Watsi patient every month.
-Since then, 5,924 more people have become monthly donors!
-Jon's most recent donation traveled 8,500 miles to support Joseph, a father of 9 from Kenya, to fund hearing treatment and devices.
+Nine years ago, Jon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jon's most recent donation traveled 8,500 miles to support Ann, a determined and resilient 16-year-old student from Kenya, to fund surgery to heal her hand.